bytina923/League-of-Legends-Result-Analysis-2024/README.md

 <iframe src="asset/final_mdl_cm.html" width="800" height="600" frameborder="0"> </iframe>

 ### Model performance
-Compared to the baseline model, our final model has a improvemnet of over 2% in F1 scores, particularly in contexts with missing statistical data.
+Compared to the baseline model, our final model has a **improvemnet of over 2% in F1 scores**, particularly in contexts with missing statistical data.
 Using a stacked model, which integrate logistic regression and gradient boosting trees, has improve the model's capacity to capture complex relationships within the data, thus further boosting its predictive power.

 <h1 id = "8"> Fairness Analysis </h1>